Why parents post photos, videos, comments and blogs about children

 These can be nice ways to keep family and friends up to date with how your child and family are going.
 They can also be ways of contributing to your community or trying to make a difference for a cause that you and your family care about.

-If you blog about your child or post photos of him, it means that you’re creating a digital footprint for him.
-If you blog and post a lot, it could be quite a big digital footprint.
+If you write about your child or post images of your child online, it means that you’re creating a digital footprint for them.
+If you do this a lot from when your child is young, it will be a big digital footprint by the time your child gets to the teenage years.

 - think it’s cool

-- prefer you not to post or blog about her at all
+- prefer you not to post or write anything about them at all

-- prefer that you ask her before you post or blog
+- prefer that you ask them each time you want to post or blog images or comments that relate to them

 Talking with your child about posting and blogging

-To start with, it’s always a good idea to ask your child if he’s happy for you to post a particular photo or video of him.
-Children as young as three can say whether they like a photo of themselves.
-If your child is too young to give a preference, just use your own judgment.
+To start with, it’s always a good idea to ask your child whether they’re OK with you posting a particular photo, video or comment.
+If your child isn’t OK with it, don’t post.
+Children as young as 3 can say whether they like a photo of themselves.
+If your child is too young to say what they like, it’s best either not to post or to limit what you post.

-You might also be able to get a conversation started by showing your child some parenting blogs, Facebook pages or Instagram feeds.
-You could ask your child what she thinks about the way the parents on these platforms talk about their children online.
+You might also be able to start a conversation about posting by showing your child some parenting blogs, Facebook pages or TikTok videos.
+You could ask your child what they think about the way the parents on these platforms communicate about their children online.
 This can help you get a sense of what your child feels more generally.

-Even if your child is OK with you blogging or posting about him now, he might ask you to delete a photo or blog post of him in the future.
-If this happens, it’s important to respect his request.
+Even if your child is OK with you blogging or posting about them now, they might ask you to delete a photo or comment in the future.
+If this happens, it’s important to respect your child’s request.
 But remember that even when you delete photos, you can’t entirely remove them from the internet if other people have shared them.

 Balancing privacy and sharing in blogs and posts about children: tips

-If your child is OK with you sharing some information or images of him, it’s still a good idea to try to find a balance between protecting your child’s privacy and safety, and sharing your family life.
+If your child is OK with you sharing some information or images of them, it’s still a good idea to look for a balance between protecting your child’s privacy and safety, and sharing your family life.

 - Avoid mentioning your child’s name on advocacy sites or other public sites.

-- Avoid posting personal information that could identify your child, like date of birth or address.
+- Avoid posting photos or personal information that could identify your child, like birthday greetings or pictures, address details or pictures of your child’s school.

-- Be aware that the photos you post could be modified and shared.
+- Be aware that the photos you post or share could be modified or re-used without your permission.

 - Create private ‘virtual family albums’ to share with close family and friends.

 One of the most important things you can do is make sure that the images and information you post send a positive message about your child.
 For example, you might decide not to post a video of your child crying and choose something positive instead.
 But be aware that your idea of a positive image might be embarrassing for your child.
-For example, she might not like a picture of her doing well at a gymnastics competition if she’s wearing a leotard.
+For example, your child might not like a picture of them doing well at a swimming competition if they’d prefer not to be photographed in swimmers.